sinaghassemi/EnronSpamDetection/README.md

 # 1. Pre-processing

-The goal of this project is to detect whether an E-mail is spam or ham solely based on content and subject.
+The goal of this project is to detect whether an E-mail is spam or not (ham) solely based on the content and the subject.
 Therefore, in pre-processing stage we remove all other parts of an email except subject and the body or the content.

-For reading, cleaning, and preprocessing the raw Enron-spam dataset, ```Class EnronLoader``` is provided as following.
+For reading and preprocessing the raw Enron-spam dataset, ```Class EnronLoader``` is provided as following in ```EnronDataset.py```.